Cost-Efficient Large Language Model Serving for Multi-turn Conversations with CachedAttention: Performance Evaluation

 This subsection evaluates the effectiveness of the proposed overlapping access techniques for loading and saving KV caches.
 The model used is LLaMA-13B with a single GPU and the batch size is set to 16.

-\textbf{Layer-wise KV cache pre-loading.} In the experiments, we set the length of historical tokens to 1K and the length of newly input tokens to 100 for investigating the effectiveness of the lay-wise pre-loading scheme.
+\textbf{Layer-wise KV cache pre-loading.} We set the length of historical tokens to 1K and the length of newly input tokens to 100 for investigating the effectiveness of the lay-wise pre-loading scheme.
 The first bar in Figure~\ref{fig:mixoverlap}, i.e., NO-PL, shows the time of prefilling without the pre-loading scheme that includes two parts: the KV cache loading time and the computation time of the newly input tokens.
 The following bars in Figure~\ref{fig:mixoverlap} show the prefilling time when the layer-wise pre-loading scheme has different sizes of read buffers.
 For clarity, we use the number of layers to represent the buffer size, e.g., PL-B0 indicates no read buffer and PF-B5 indicates a read buffer size of 5 layers of KV cache.
 We observe although there is no read buffer, i.e., PL-B0, the pre-loading scheme reduces the prefilling time by 35\% compared to NO-PL.
 PF-B15 perfectly overlaps the KV cache loading time and reduces the prefilling time by 61\% compared to NO-PL.

-\textbf{Asynchronous KV cache saving.} In the experiments, we set different prompt lengths ranging from 1K to 1.6K and the number of decoding steps to 20 for investigating the effectiveness of the asynchronous saving scheme.
-As shown in Figure~\ref{fig:retention}, we observe that the saving time increases as the prompt length grows, since the size of the KV cache to be saved increases.
-To mitigate the saving overhead, \attname employs the asynchronous saving scheme that allows the KV cache saving to overlap with the execution of the inference, reducing the overall execution time by 13\% to 15\%.
+\textbf{Asynchronous KV cache saving.} We set different prompt lengths ranging from 1K to 1.6K and the number of decoding steps to 20 for investigating the effectiveness of the asynchronous saving scheme.
+As Figure~\ref{fig:retention} shows, the saving time increases as the prompt length grows, as the size of the KV cache to be saved increases.
+To reduce the saving overhead, \attname employs the asynchronous saving scheme allowing KV cache saving to overlap with inference execution, reducing the overall execution time by 13\% to 15\%.